socialigniter/socialigniter/README.md

 * Place Download or Clone in your web servers directory
 * Make duplicates of the following 4 files located in application/config/ *
+* application/config/config.php.TEMPLATE
+* application/config/custom.php.TEMPLATE
-* config.php.TEMPLATE
+* application/config/database.php.TEMPLATE
-* database.php.TEMPLATE
+* application/helpers/custom_helper.TEMPLATE
 *
 * Make the file names config.php and such...
 * Edit config.php value $config['base_url'] to match your server url
 * Edit database.php to have match your database settings
 * Install the database located at application/install/DATABASE.sql

-API Documentaion
+API Documentation
 ================

 To see documentation on the API go to: http://social-igniter.com/api